 According to the French Bulgakov expert Marianne Gourg, Woland's ball coincides with the Walpurgis night and its witches' sabbath, which is celebrated each year on the night of April 30 to May 1 in large parts of northern and central Europe.

 This statement is less likely.
 Indeed, if the scene at Patriarch's Ponds took place on «a dreadful May evening», as Bulgakov wrote, the Walpurgis Night was already past.

 For the trivia: in 1932, when Bulgakov was working on the third version of The Master and Margarita, the Orthodox Easter and the Walpurgis Night were celebrated on the same day.
 But this can not be a reason to situate Woland's ball on Walpurgis Night either because, in such case, Berlioz and Bezdomny would have had their conversation at the Patriarch's Ponds on «a dreadful April evening», quod non.

 It is not always easy to link dates from the Soviet history to our current calendar system.
 After all, the Soviet regime changed its calendar system more than once.

-In 1923, a radical change in the calendar took place.
-The Soviet Union abolished both the official Gregorian calendar - installed by Vladimir Ilyich Lenin (1870-1924) - and the Julian calendar - which was still used by the Russian Orthodox Church.
-A new calendar was introduced, in which the weeks were changed and all religious feasts and holy days were replaced by five national public holidays associated with the Revolution.
+In 1929 a radical change in the era had to take place.
+On August 26, the Council of People's Commissars of the Soviet Union issued a decree to abolish both the official Gregorian calendar - installed by Lenin - and the Julian calendar - which was still used by the Russian Orthodox Church.
+They wanted to introduce a new calendar, in which the weeks were changed and the earlier religious holidays were replaced by days off related to the Revolution.

-You can read much more on the calendar issues in the Soviet Union in the Context section of this website.
+You can read much more on the calendar issues in the Soviet Union in the Context section of this website using the arrow below.